 Of course, Conservative central government have sharply cut back on funding for local authorities so Greenwich are in a tough spot.
 But are they using income they do have wisely?

 The reply showed that despite combined Section 106 and Community Infrastructure Levy payments from developers likely topping £90 million last year (an estimated total as the authority has yet to release full Section 106 income last year as now obliged by law – in 2015/16 they received £91 million in S106 payments) just £256k has been spent on parks over the past year, and £177k of that was for a masterplan:

 The images in this article are taken around Abbey Wood, which recently saw a development proposed that will pay £272,000 to GLLaB and not a penny for parks such as those pictured.
 This happens again and again.
 Is a better balance possible?

-It once again highlights a vast disparity in how income is spent and how spending often contradicts the authorities stated goals.
-It’s all well and good having targets for public health health in council reports but it counts for little when not spending S106 and CIL on encouraging healthy living.
+It once again highlights a vast disparity in how income is spent and how spending contradicts the authority’s stated goals.
+It’s all well and good having targets for public health in council reports but it counts for little when not spending S106 and CIL on encouraging healthy living.

 Greenwich are apparently pursuing these areas:

-Some of these areas are covered by other public health schemes but better public space and parks must surely be part of any holistic strategy.
+Some of these areas are covered by other public health schemes yet better public space and parks must surely be part of any holistic strategy.

 Banning fizzy drinks in schools is one part of a process – but if a local park is unwelcoming it wont be well used after school.